 - Applications from neighboring schools or from schools who demonstrate some type of similarity or connection will be more strongly considered than those from schools with no commonality.

-- The Hardship Exception: This rare exception allows a student to participate on a team that is not his or her own school's team, or, in the case of free agents without a school team, with a team that is not geographically closest to their home.
+- The Hardship Exception: This rare exception allows a student to participate on a team that is not his or her own school's team, or his or her grade level team.

 - A hardship exists only when unusual circumstances regarding the student's physical, emotional, family, or socioeconomic status exist.
 The circumstances must be unique.